3Samourai/Holopad/README.md

   </a>
 </p>

-> A Modern Code Editor
+> A Modern Code Editor build with ElectronJS

 ### 🏠 [Homepage](https://github.com/3Samourai/Holopad)